-If you’re reading this article, you’ve probably seen someone’s Facebook status (or someone else saw it and told you that they saw it through someone else, who heard it from someone else etc etc – see where I am going here) about amber teething necklaces supposedly causing the SIDS death of a baby in Australia in 2013.
-Here’s the offending ‘news source’ here:
+If you’re reading this article, you may have seen someone’s Facebook status (or someone else told you they saw it somewhere else) about amber teething necklaces supposedly causing the SIDS death of a baby in Australia in 2013.

-Looks credible, huh?
-I’m calling hoax, for the many reasons you’ll read below.
+Aside from it looking far from credible, I openly called it out as a hoax, for the many reasons you’ll read below.

-Here are some facts and important information about amber teething necklace safety, from our article on Amber Teething Necklaces – bearing in mind that there are absolutely no details as to how this possible death supposedly happened, for example if it broke or became caught, if it was a poor quality/fake necklace – or even if it really happened at all.
+Here are some facts and important information about amber teething necklace safety, from our article on Amber Teething Necklaces.
+Bear in mind that there are absolutely no details as to how this possible death supposedly happened, for example if it broke or became caught, if it was a poor quality/fake necklace – or even if it really happened at all.

 Are Amber Teething Necklaces Safe?

 Just like any necklace, there is the possibility that it may break if enough force is used, however makers of teething necklaces do their best to ensure that their products are as safe as possible.
 It is unlikely your baby will have the strength to break an amber teething necklace themselves.

 Most amber teething necklaces are made so that the necklace is knotted or double knotted either side of each bead – so if the necklace does happen to break, only one of the very small beads will fall off.
 Even then, if the bead is swallowed, amber is non-toxic – Europeans have been using amber in traditional medicine since long ago.

 Clasps on amber teething necklaces usually consist of a screw clasp for added safety.
 Because the beads are supposed to sit on the skin and not be chewed, the necklace length is usually short – so they don’t hang down like long fashion necklaces.
 So its unlikely that an amber teething necklace will catch on things and most younger babies don’t even realise their necklace is on, or go to grab it.

 - Supervise the infant when wearing the necklace